nikitahl/sidebar-navigation-for-wpbakery/README.md

 Additionally, the plugin provides a settings page where you can customize some of the sidebar's appearance and behavior.

+Boost your productivity and streamline your workflow with the Sidebar for WPBakery Page Builder.

 ## Features

 * Sidebar navigation bar for quick access to panels.